skeeto/euler-cl/README.md

 [Project Euler](http://projecteuler.net/) problems in Common Lisp, updated as I feel like it.
-These are not necessarily the fastest solutions but rather simple, clean solutions that run in under a minute on modest hardware.
+These are not necessarily the fastest solutions but rather simple, clean solutions that run in under a minute on modest hardware with SBCL.
 The purpose is to demonstrate the elegance of Common Lisp.

 I enjoy how, provided some extra math functions (`primep`, `factors`, `divisors`, `!`, etc.), so many of the problems can be computed with a